 This weekend we’ve been to Barnard Castle in Teesdale, County Durham.
-The castle is managed by English Heritage, more details on their EH website.
+The castle is managed by English Heritage.
 The castle has its name after the 12th century founder, Bernard de Balliol, the nephew of Guy de Baliol, a Knight from Picardy.

 Teesdale is a historic market town with lovely shops and the nearby Bowes Museum, about which I’m going to talk about in a few days.